md-rejoyan-islam/kinsust_backend/README.md

 ## Preview

-The API is hosted on Render.
-You can access the API [here](https://kinsust-api.onrender.com/).
+The API is hosted on Alphanet.
+You can access the API [here](https://test-api.kinsust.org/).

 ## API Documentation

-The API documentation can be found [here](https://documenter.getpostman.com/view/13401352/TzJx9G8z).
+The API documentation can be found [here](https://documenter.getpostman.com/view/22735243/2sA3s7jUhm).

 ## Author